How to Become a Forensic Counselor: Step-by-Step Career Guide

 Learn how to become a forensic counselor.
 Research the job description and the education and licensing requirements and find out how to start a career in the mental health field.

-The U.S. Bureau of Labor Statistics (BLS) reported that forensic counselors, also known as forensic psychologists, often work with patients who are inmates at correctional facilities or former inmates currently on probation.
-Forensic psychologists analyze their patients and report their findings to members of the criminal justice system.
-Professionals may also appear in court to testify about the mental health status of patients on trial.
+Also known as forensic psychologists, these professionals often work with patients who are inmates at correctional facilities or former inmates currently on probation.
+They analyze their patients and report their findings to members of the criminal justice system.
+They might conduct individual and group therapy sessions, document patient behavior and make recommendations on further patient treatments.
+Additional stress may occur when these professionals are required to appear in court to testify about the mental health status of patients on trial.